Study support

 Learning support

-Student Learning offers individual appointments to support students to develop the writing, thinking, study, and math skills necessary for success.
+Student Learning offers individual appointments to support students in developing the writing, thinking, study, and maths skills necessary for success.

-Student Learning also runs useful, fun, and interactive workshops for international students.
-Such workshops can help international students to:
+Student Learning also runs interactive workshops for international students.
+These workshops can help you to:

 - prepare you for studying in New Zealand